tavip/linux/Documentation/labs/interrupts.rst

 must share an interrupt or synchronize with interrupts.
 All of these will be discussed further.

+.. slide:: Interrupt concepts
+   :level: 2

+   * The device will send an Interrupt ReQuest to the CPU

+     * the CPU will save the current context

+     * run an interrupt handler

+     * restore the saved context

+   * Interrupt handlers are implemented by device drivers

 When we need to access shared resources between an interrupt routine (A) and code running in process context or in bottom-half context (B), we must use a special synchronization technique.
 In (A)